avantrec/soco-cli/README.md

 ### Audio Files on the Local Filesystem

-It's possible to play local audio files in **MP3, M4A, MP4, FLAC, OGG, and WAV** formats directly on your Sonos speakers using the `play_file` (or `play_local_file`) action. *AAC* files also work, but without metadata, album art, and the ability to seek within the track.
+It's possible to play local audio files in **MP3, M4A, MP4, FLAC, OGG, WMA, and WAV** formats directly on your Sonos speakers using the `play_file` (or `play_local_file`) action. *AAC* files also work, but without metadata, album art, and the ability to seek within the track.

 SoCo-CLI establishes a temporary internal HTTP server from which the specified audio file can be streamed, and then instructs the speaker to play it.
 The action will terminate once playback stops.